4ngel2769/side-projects/scripts/ytt-search/README.md

 - **Error: set YOUTUBE_API_KEY in .env**
 > Ensure the file exists, is in the script folder, and contains a valid key.
 - **Quota exceeded**
-> YouTube Data API quotas reset daily—use another key or wait.
+> YouTube Data API quotas reset daily.
+Use another key or wait.
 - **Missing transcripts**
 > Some videos disable transcripts or have no generated captions.
 - **Slow performance**